patrickisgreat/gabler-youngston/src/pages/about/index.md

 heroImage: /img/morgan-and-jim.jpg
 section1:
   description: >-
-    is an award winning architectural lighting design firm founded by Morgan Gabler and Jim Youngston.
+    is an award-winning architectural lighting design firm founded by Morgan Gabler and Jim Youngston.
 Morgan and Jim have more than 50 years’ combined professional experience, contributing to over 800 architectural lighting projects in that time, and have worked as a team for 20 years.